snowzach/doods/README.md

 ## Misc
 Special thanks to https://github.com/mattn/go-tflite as I would have never been able to figure out all the CGO stuff.
 I really wanted to write this in Go but I'm not good enough at C++/CGO to do it.
 Most of the tflite code is taken from that repo and customized for this tool.

-And special thanks to @marianopeck and @PINTO0309 for help in building tensorflow and binaries for bazel on the arm.
+And special thanks to @lhelontra, @marianopeck and @PINTO0309 for help in building tensorflow and binaries for bazel on the arm.

 ## Docker Images
 There are several published Docker images that you can use